 - USB compatibility and convenience.
 The InterLink Elite offers the "plug and play" convenience, "hot pluggable" installation and removal, as well as the high-speed digital performance made possible by Universal Serial Bus (USB) technology. - High quality "mockup" transmitter.
 Use the InterLink Elite controller by itself as a pseudo R/C transmitter, with the controls you expect in a standard 8-channel radio.
 The mockup transmitter features two 2-position switches, one 3-position switch, a rotary knob, knurled control sticks with adjustable length and a pushbutton reset. - Built-in transmitter interface.
 If you so choose, you can use your own FM or FMcompatible R/C transmitter to control RealFlight, using the InterLink Elite controller's built-in interface.
 You can even switch back and forth between the pseudo controller and your own transmitter!
 Interface adapter cords are included for most JR, Spektrum and Futaba transmitters. - Simultaneous interface and controller.
 The InterLink Elite makes it possible for two modelers to fly on the same PC; each using his/her own controller to pilot the aircraft. - QuickSelect menu controls.
 With the InterLink Elite, you're able to make a variety of common adjustments to the simulator (such as selecting a different aircraft or airport) without having to touch the keyboard and mouse. - Easy setup and use.
-Unlike other computer joysticks, in most cases, you do not even have to calibrate the InterLink Elite controller.
 Simply plug it in and go! - Simulate sophisticated computer radios.
 The InterLink Elite, used in conjunction with the RealFlight software, allows you to simulate the programmability (mixing, exponential, etc.) of sophisticated computer radios.